 They also provide a structure that has worked for them and all the Lifebook students they have brought in, and that structure is what helps you move through each Lifebook category and build your life vision.

 That’s priceless.
-Because, when you get clear on your life vision, you can follow up with targeted programs or books to help you move towards your life vision.
+Because, when you get clear on your life vision, you can follow up with targeted programs or books to help you move toward your life vision.